bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el02">02.
 Program Structure: FizzBuzz</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Going over the numbers is clearly a looping job, and selecting what to print is
+a matter of conditional execution.
+Remember the trick of using the remainder (%) operator for checking whether a number is divisible by another number (has a remainder of zero).</p>
+<p>In the first version, there are three possible outcomes for every number, so
+you’ll have to create an if/else if/else chain.</p>
+<p>The second version of the program has a straightforward solution and a clever
+one.
+The simple solution is to add another conditional “branch” to precisely test the given condition.
+For the clever solution, build up a string containing the word or words to output and print either this word or the number if there is no word, potentially by making good use of the || operator.</p>

 <p>Write a program that uses console.log to print all the numbers from 1 to 100, with two
 exceptions.
 For numbers divisible by 3, print "Fizz" instead of the number, and for numbers divisible by 5 (and not 3), print "Buzz" instead.
 When you have that working,